merenlab/illumina-utils/README.md

 You can be extremely stringent with this approach by allowing 0 mismatches at the overlapped region:

     (...) --marker-gene-stringent --retain-only-overlap --max-num-mismatches 0

+Completely overlapping pairs can contain parts of the adapters at the ends of the sequence, as read 1 can continue into the read 2 adapter, and read 2 can continue into the read 1 adapter.
+You can trim these "suffix" sequences with the `--trim-suffix` flag.

 An example complete overlap analysis is demonstrated in the [examples](https://github.com/meren/illumina-utils/tree/master/examples) directory of the codebase.